 Another type of Moxibustion uses cones.
 These are made from a small pinch of mugwort herb that a practitioner hand packs into a shape of a small cone about 1.5 cm in height.
 This is typically placed directly on the skin over an acupoint.
 The stimulation can be modified via a use of a thin wafer of additional herb or spice.
 The stimulation is deeper and more focussed than with the stick type.
 When the cone has burned for an optimal timeframe it is removed and extinguished in a bowl of water.
 This process is repeated until sufficient dosage is attained.
 Once again the length of burn is a controlled variable as is the number of cones used.
 This is the most commonly used method because it is simple adaptable has many options but is not suitable as client homework due to the skill involved.

 A more fickle but much more intense is the String Moxa also known as Rice Grain method.
-It uses high grade Mugwort herb that is sliced finer thus enabling it to be formed into short "strings" resembling rice grains about 2mm in thickness.
+It uses high grade Mugwort herb from selected parts of the plant that is sliced finer thus enabling it to be formed into short "strings" resembling rice grains about 2mm in thickness.
 These are then affixed directly to the skin at the site of the acupoint and lit.
 A practitioner may typically apply 6 to 30 strings until a sufficient dose is attained.
-Because the number of fast burning strings is lit, extinguished and removed in a rapid succession the practitioner skill must be quite high.
+Because the number of fast burnig grains is lit, extinguished and removed in a rapid succession the practitioner skill must be quite high.
 This method is thus not suitable for client self treatment.

 Moxa application is typically quite relaxing and is rarely painful.